jeff1evesque/raspberry-pi/README.md

 dwc_otg.lpm_enable=0 console=ttyAMA0,115200 console=tty1 root=/dev/sda2 rootfstype=ext4 elevator=deadline rootwait
 ```

 This modifies the boot sequence, and tells the Raspberry Pi to boot the system partition from the USB flash drive, instead of the SD card.
-After the Raspberry Pi has booted, the SD card could be removed, or unmounted from the Raspberry Pi.
-This means, the SD card is only needed during the initial raspberry pi boot.
+By default, the earlier configured SD card would boot the existing Raspbian operating system already on it.
+Now, after the Raspberry Pi has booted, the SD card could be removed, or unmounted from the Raspberry Pi.
+This means, the SD card is only needed during the initial boot.

 ##Testing / Execution